toholdaquill/contact/README.md

 ### When should you *not* use Signal, Wire, or WhatsApp?

-If Five Eyes is in your threat model, then no. (If Five Eyes is not in your threat model, or you have no idea what I'm talking about, then just use Signal--you'll be fine.)
+If Five Eyes are in your threat model, then no. (If Five Eyes are not in your threat model, or you have no idea what I'm talking about, then just use Signal--you'll be fine.)

 If you are worried that the NSA / FBI / CSE / CSIS / RCMP / GCHQ / etc are going to trace your metadata trail to me, then keep reading.

-### for national security whistleblowers
+### For national security whistleblowers

 1. The first rule of leaking is to never use a work laptop to reach out to a journalist.
 Take home data on a thumb drive or print it out.
 Taking pictures of documents on a screen is also a good strategy.
 Be aware of existing anti-leaking measures your employer may have in place, and look for technical loopholes.